dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/lua-tracker/Lua-Tracker.md

 The [Snowplow Lua Tracker](https://github.com/snowplow/snowplow-lua-tracker) allows you to track Snowplow events from your Lua-based applications, Lua web servers/frameworks, or from the Lua scripting layer within your games or apps.

-The tracker should be straightforward to use if you are comfortable with Lua development; any prior experience with Snowplow's [[JavaScript Tracker]], Google Analytics or MixPanel (which have similar APIs to Snowplow) is helpful but not necessary.
+The tracker should be straightforward to use if you are comfortable with Lua development; any prior experience with Snowplow's [[JavaScript Tracker]], Google Analytics or Mixpanel (which have similar APIs to Snowplow) is helpful but not necessary.

 Note that this tracker has access to a more restricted set of Snowplow events than the [[JavaScript Tracker]].